 The chances are that if you’ve had a negative Recruitment experience, you’ve been talking to the wrong one, or more to the point an unorganised and stressed one that simply didn’t have the time to deliver the bad news or deliver on the impossible.
 Consider that for many Recruiters the goalposts aren’t even in sight when they start the game and they turn up to the park on their own.

-If you’ve had a great Recruitment experience recently you’ll probably find it was the individual that made all the difference, and that behind that individual was a team of like-minded IT savvy technology partners like me waving the flag from the side-lines.
+If you’ve had a great Recruitment experience recently you’ll probably find it was the individual that made all the difference and that behind that individual was a team of like-minded IT savvy technology partners like us waving the flag from the sidelines.